Is housing provided when we come to serve?

 In the San Joaquin Valley approximately 40 miles southeast of Fresno.
 We are located on 21 acres of land, in the country, bordered by the Sierra Mountains.
 The Sequoia National park is about 40 minutes away.
 For Directions check here.

 Gleanings has no specific government oversight, but is subject to the standard regulations for similar facilities and ministries.
 Examples include:

 All staff and volunteers raise their own support.
 Staff members pay $100 a month for room and board.
 Staff children are an additional $25 each.

 How do you cover the expenses it takes to operate Gleanings?

 Faithful donors.
-We send out a hard copy monthly newsletter to approx. 5,000 people informing them of happenings at Gleanings.
+We send out a hard copy monthly newsletter to approximately 5,000 people, informing them of happenings at Gleanings.
 Thousands more receive an email version of the newsletter.
 God prompts some of these people to donate to the cost of running this ministry.
 We have also received donations from Christian foundations.

 Who pays to ship the food?

 Typically, the organization that receives the food pays the shipping costs.
 Donations towards shipping costs are also accepted by Gleanings.